 Below are some examples of conditions, disabilities and situations which may impact a student's ability to study.
-If you have a condition or disability, which may impact your ongoing studies or if you are unsure of your eligibility to access an EAP, contact support@guildmusic.edu.au and request a confidential discussion with the DLO.
+If you have a condition or disability or are experiencing social disadvantage, which may impact your ongoing studies or if you are unsure of your eligibility to access an EAP, contact support@guildmusic.edu.au and request a confidential discussion with the Disability Liaison Officer (DLO).